Vice-President, Network Engineering, Facebook, USA

 Jonathan is a Managing Director at RBC Capital Markets.
 His focus areas include telecom services, communications infrastructure, and cloud computing.
 During his tenure at RBC, Jonathan has received #1 rankings from Institutional Investor (Communications Infrastructure), the Wall Street Journal (Internet Services), Thomson Reuters (Telecom Services and Real Estate Equities), and the Financial Times (Telecom Services).
 Before joining RBC, Jonathan was a senior consultant at BIA Companies focused on wireless strategy and valuation topics, worked in corporate strategy at Daimler-Benz AG, and was a policy analyst with the United States Congress.
 He has an MBA from Columbia University and a BS and MS from Stanford University.
 He is a two-time finisher of the Ironman triathlon.

-Dr.-Ing. in Electrical and Computer Engineering, Greece
+Dr.-Ing. in Electrical and Computer Engineering, National Technical University of Athens, Greece

 Peristera (Betty) Baziana received her Dr.-Ing. degree in Electrical and Computer Engineering from the National Technical University of Athens (NTUA), Greece in 2008.
 Since 2002 she has been a researcher of the NTUA, while during the period 2000-2002 she was a research fellow of the University of Patras, Greece.
 Her research interests include optical communications, optical networks architectures and transmission protocols, analytical modeling and optimization, and telecommunication systems simulation.
 She has more than 50 publications in international journals, conferences with reviewers and book chapters, related to these fields.
 She has supervised many diploma theses.
 Since 2014 she has been a courses assistant at the School of Electrical and Computer Engineering, NTUA, Greece.
 Also, since 2015 she has been an adjunct lecturer at the Department of Engineering Informatics and Telecommunications, University of Western Macedonia, Greece, and at the Department of Informatics, University of Thessaly, Greece.
 Finally, since 2017 she has been a visiting professor at the Beijing University of Post and Telecommunications (BUPT), Beijing, China.